GovanifY/navi/README.md

 * fix ibus daemon

 * security hardening through sandboxing
-* set up eirin to have regular and automated backups
+* set up patchouli to have regular and automated backups

 * make firefox sync to fujiwara and setup fujiwara
 * add a burner device to tmpfs